calipho-sib/nextprot-docs/news/2017/09/08/New release focusing on expression.md

 1. The new Table format shows the expression level for every tissue assayed.
 2. A new version of expression data incorporating the tissue hierarchy is now online.
 In this Ontology view, expression in a tissue is propagated to the parent term(s) so as to give a global picture of where the entry is expressed.
 3. The data shown in the TISSUE EXPRESSION section can now be exported in tab-delimited format.

+##Changes to the FTP site

+As UniProtKB has extended their controlled vocabulary for PTM to include glycosylation sites, the neXtProt vocabulary for carbohydrate modifications is obsolete.
+The file cv_carbohydrate.txt has been removed from [ftp://ftp.nextprot.org/pub/current\_release/controlled_vocabularies/](ftp://ftp.nextprot.org/pub/current_release/controlled_vocabularies/).